S3 EP7: Emma Doran

 It's detectives getting results

 and doing it their own way to get them.
+Kind of.

-Yeah, yeah.
-Sometimes you've got to do that.
+Sometimes you got to do that.

 They're married to the job.
-How many apps of the follow-up to Bosch, a show that I've never heard of, which I think this could be you pranking me by just naming maybe.
+How many apps of the follow-up to Bosch, a show that I've never heard of?
+Which I think this could be you pranking me by just naming maybe.

 No, no, it's no prank.